tuankhoin/server-system-learning/README.md

 --- | --- | ---
 `host1 UNREACHABLE!` | By default, the system will use the username `root` while your username is not `root`. | [ansible_user](#edit) or add `--become-user <username>` flag to the command
 Same as above | The server to connect to has password, and you have not set it to plug the password in. | [ansible_password](#edit), or add `--ask-password` flag to the command to manually type in password.
+All .yaml related errors | They are mostly syntax errors.
+Your writing is probably not legal YAML and needs to check up. | [yamllint](#lint)

 Solution includes: